Esri/i3s-spec/docs/1.7/layer.bld.md

 ```

 #### Notes on _City_ scale building scene layer:
-Building scene layer is not envisioned to represent many buildings (e.g. a city).
-In this case, a single `3DObject` layer will be used as a placeholder to visualize and select individual building scene layers.
+Building scene layer is envisioned to represent individual buildings or a campus composed of multiple buildings at one location.
+Even though you might be able to include a high number of buildings that are not co-located into a building scene layer, it is not recommended.
+If you want to represent city-wide buildings, you can create a single `3DObject` layer that will be used as a placeholder to visualize and select a link to individual building scene layers.
 Once a building is selected, its matching building scene layer will be open.

 **Edits**
-- group/layer names **must be unique**.
+- Group/layer names **must be unique**.
-- capabilities that have been removed
+- Capabilities that have been removed.
-  - `sublayers.href` and `groups.href` have been removed in favor of IDs
+  - `sublayers.href` and `groups.href` have been removed in favor of IDs.
-  - Removed `fullExtent` from `group` object
+  - Removed `fullExtent` from `group` object.
-- Added backed `modelName`.
+- Added back `modelName`.
-- Added statistics
+- Added statistics.

 ### Related: